danie1h/autocomplete-search/README.md

 ## Demo

-A live demo of the project can be viewed here (update me with github.io url).
+A live demo of the project can be viewed [here](https://danie1h.github.io/autocomplete-search/).

 ## Tech-Stack